MaxKorbmacher/NormativeModels/README.md

-# Normative Models for Brain Volume
+# _Brain Reference_: Normative Models for Brain Volume

 This repository contains code to apply trained normative models for regional volumetrics based on vanilla FreeSurfer recon-all pipeline outputs using the Desikan Killiany atlas.